douderg/morton_enc/README.md

 The goal of this implementation is to
-- offer an alternative when bit truncation is undesirable -`allow straightforward integration when std::bitset` is used elsewhere in the code
+- offer an alternative when bit truncation is undesirable
+- allow straightforward integration when `std::bitset` is used elsewhere in the code
 - satisfy my NIH syndrome

 ## Usage